nachocaru/xaprb.com/content/blog/2007-12-16-maatkit-version-1508-released.md

   <a href="http://code.google.com/p/maatkit/">Download Maatkit</a>
 </p>

 This release fixes a few bugs, adds minor features, and adds some debugging support to shared code.
-I&#8217;m working on the Nibble sync algorithm for mk-table-sync, and someone has found a few more bugs with mk-parallel-dump, but those might take me a while to complete.
+I'm working on the Nibble sync algorithm for mk-table-sync, and someone has found a few more bugs with mk-parallel-dump, but those might take me a while to complete.

 <pre>Changelog for mk-archiver: